lanoxx/masterylearning/client/README.md

 [6]: https://github.com/christopherthielen/ui-router-extras

+## Starting the web server:

+To start a local development webserver with proxying use:

+    ws -p 8082 -r '/api/*->http://localhost:8080/$1' -d app

+You should `cd` into the `client/` folder first.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.